pinterest/querybook/docs/admin_guide/customize_html.md

 sidebar_label: Customize HTML
 ---

-DataHub allows for some basic customization in the frontend.
-You can use the web plugin to inject custom javascript into DataHub frontend.
+Querybook allows for some basic customization in the frontend.
+You can use the web plugin to inject custom javascript into Querybook frontend.
 Please check [Plugins Guide](./plugins.md) to see how to get started.

 Right now there are four use cases for custom javascript: